marcoverpas/Leeds_lectures_2026/README.md

 Model **IO-PC** is the same IO layer bolted onto Model PC.
 The only difference from IO-SIM is the financial side inherited from PC: households now allocate wealth between cash and bonds (equations 6–11 above), income includes interest, and taxes fall on total income.
 The IO block (equations 13–19) is identical, and government spending is valued at $p_g \cdot g$.
 The redundant equation remains $H_h = H_s$, and the aggregate behaviour reproduces Model PC while adding the industrial and price detail.

+Now the model can be run forward.
+The figures below report the aggregate dynamics and the resulting industry-level detail.

 <figure>
 <img
 src="https://github.com/marcoverpas/figures/blob/main/Fig1_IO_PC.png" width="900">
 </figure>

+The figures below show the responses of selected variables to an increase in government spending (from 20$ to 30$).

 <figure>
 <img